modusnl/GLEIF/DataLake/Readme.md

 ﻿# DataLake

+This DataLake folder hosts the various U-SQL projects ensembling the U-SQL solution.

+For more info about U-SQL in general - and amongst other, many hands-on examples - see [U-SQL](https://github.com/Azure/usql)

 ## GLEIF.USQLClass

 This project contains the custom developed User Defined Objects (UDO) for processing Xml at the Azure Data Lake.